Colour of Music Festival String Quartet presents “Casop: A Requiem for Rice” A Preview

 Staging of Unburied, Unmourned, Unmarked

-Unburied, Unmourned, Unmarked is inspired by the history of African and African American forced laborers who cultivated rice in the Lowcountry.
+Join us as "'Casop': A Requiem for Rice" opens its developing score.
+On this special evening, the Colour of Music Festival String Quartet presents new music from "'Casop': A Requiem for Rice" and "Unburied, Unmourned, Unmarked, inspired by the history of African and African American forced laborers who cultivated rice in the Lowcountry.
 Colour of Music Festival commissioned Dr. Trevor Weston to compose ‘Unburied, Unmourned, Unmarked’.
 This piece for string orchestra takes inspiration from traditional African music and traditional folk music by African Americans: fiddle music, long-meter hymns and Gullah music.